Written by: Guest | Best Company Editorial Team

 Tip #2: Check their photos

 Social media accounts set up to catfish people online often have photos, which can be a strong clue about the intentions of your would-be partner.
-Untagged photos or a lack of friends and family in an account’s photos are a major red flag.
-If a social media account has only modeling-style photos, it’s less likely that it’s being managed by an actual person.
+Untagged photos or a lack of friends and family in an account's photos are a major red flag.
+If a social media account has only modeling-style photos, it's less likely that an actual person is managing it.

 Tip #3: Run a reverse image search

 Many catfishers reuse images from other social media accounts, stock photos, or random Google search results in their profile pictures.
 If you're using the Chrome web browser, you can easily trace an image back to its original source.
 Simply right-click on a photo on your date's profile and select “Search Google for Image,” and Google will return all the uses of that photo that it can find.
 If your date's photos appear on someone else's social media page, it's possible that you're being catfished.

 Tip #4: Don't fall too fast

 If your date passes the Google test, it's time to take a critical look at their behavior.
 Quick, emotional pleas for help or extreme expressions of infatuation and love before an in-person meeting are strong indicators of a catfishing scam.
 Take these messages with a grain of salt until you're sure your date is an actual person.

 Since catfishers rely on fake profiles, they'll avoid meeting you at all costs.
 If someone insists on texting or emailing you for weeks without agreeing to a video chat or an in-person meeting, alarm bells should be going off in your head.
 Catfishers often cancel plans at the last minute and will make endless excuses to avoid face-to-face contact.

 If your dream date approaches you on an online dating site, it's a good idea to be more skeptical than usual.
 Dashing good looks, expensive cars, impressive jobs, and frequent boasting can be indicators of a profile that is too good to be true.